Boopalsingh/boopal/README.md

 1. Explored the OpenCV - VideoCapture Techniques
 2. Explored to save the model and weights
 3. Visulization Techinques.
-Source - Kaggle FER datasets.
-Haarcascadeclassifier.xml
+Source - Kaggle FER datasets and Haarcascadeclassifier.xml to detect the face axis.